 Your income and expenses are likely to change over time, so it’s important to review and adjust your budget regularly.
 Life events like getting a raise, changing jobs, buying a home, or having children will all impact your financial situation and, by extension, your budget.
 Regularly review your budget and make the necessary adjustments to keep you on track towards your retirement savings goal.

-Traditional IRAs and 401(k)s: Tax-Deferred Growth
+Traditional IRAs and 401(k)s: Pay Taxes Later

-Roth IRAs: Tax-Free Withdrawals
+Roth IRAs: Pay Taxes Now, Withdraw Later Tax-Free

 Balancing Debt and Retirement Saving